Let me guess: you’re reading this page because you’re a shy person. And you have some questions like…

 If you want to, then yes.
 BUT!… The answer isn’t really that simple for most people.

-Most Shy People Are Lying To Themselves
+Many Shy People Are Unsatisfied

 I think that, for you, the answer is straightforward.
 Just look at yourself.
 Would you be reading this article if you really liked to be shy?
+Probably not.

-Although you don’t HAVE to overcome shyness, it’s a very good thing to WANT to do.
-Don’t try to overcome shyness because you see it as a defect you HAVE to get rid of to make other people like you.
+In short: Don’t try to overcome shyness because you see it as a defect you HAVE to get rid of to make other people like you.
 Instead, do it because you WANT to do it, to improve your own quality of life.

 But What About Self-Acceptance?